 The first step in honing your new study skills is to take better notes.
 This week Thomas will tell you everything you need to know to come to class prepared and find a note-taking system that will help you retain and review like a champ.
 Crash Course is made with Adobe Creative Cloud.
 Get a free trial here: https://www.adobe.com/creativecloud/catalog/desktop.html Resources: Study on computer vs. paper note-taking: http://journals.sagepub.com/doi/pdf/10.1177/0956797614524581 Evernote: https://evernote.com/ OneNote: https://www.onenote.com/ Dropbox Paper: https://paper.dropbox.com Coggle (mind-mapping tool): https://coggle.it/ *** Crash Course is on Patreon!
 You can support us directly by signing up at http://www.patreon.com/crashcourse Thanks to the following Patrons for their generous monthly contributions that help keep Crash Course free for everyone forever: Mark, Les Aker, Bob Kunz, Mark Austin, William McGraw, Jeffrey Thompson, Ruth Perez, Jason A Saslow, D.A.
 Noe, Shawn Arnold, Eric Prestemon, Malcolm Callis, Advait Shinde, Rachel Bright, Khaled El Shalakany, Ian Dundore, Tim Curwick, Ken Penttinen, Dominic Dos Santos, Indika Siriwardena, Caleb Weeks, Kathrin Janßen, Nathan Taylor, Andrei Krishkevich, Brian Thomas Gossett, Chris Peters, Kathy & Tim Philip, Mayumi Maeda, Eric Kitchen, SR Foxley, Tom Trval, Cami Wilson, Moritz Schmidt, Jessica Wode, Daniel Baulig, Jirat -- Want to find Crash Course elsewhere on the internet?
 Facebook - http://www.facebook.com/YouTubeCrashCourse Twitter - http://www.twitter.com/TheCrashCourse Tumblr - http://thecrashcourse.tumblr.com Support Crash Course on Patreon: http://patreon.com/crashcourse CC Kids: http://www.youtube.com/crashcoursekids

-Students build essential skills in comprehension and develop a greater understanding of the structural features of a summary by creating a poster of a summary map.
-For more information go to full lesson plan at http://www.oise.utoronto.ca/balancedliteracydiet/Recipe/00094/.
+By examining and creating different types of candy products students extend their understanding of media literacy and develop essential skills in persuasive writing by considering the intended audience and purpose.
+For more information go to full lesson plan at http://www.oise.utoronto.ca/balancedliteracydiet/Recipe/00175/.
 Also go to http://www.LitDiet.org for hundreds of additional free lesson plans and for virtual tours of classrooms.

 Beginner Golf Basics Watch part 2 here https://meandmygolf.com Me and My Golf PGA Professionals Piers Ward and Andy Proudman have created a 4 part video series that will help you learn and understand the essential basics that will accelerate your improvement and help you get off to a great start with your golf. www.golfbreaks.com http://autoeurope.co.uk Car hire SUBSCRIBE to MeAndMyGolf to see more professional golf instructions, tips, and fun! http://bit.ly/subscribemygolf COMMENT below to let us know what you need help with, or what type of video you'd like to see next!
 Want a customized plan specific to your game improvement?
 Check out how to improve our game with MeAndMyGolf: http://bit.ly/mygolfDNA Follow MeAndMyGolf 24/7 on social media: ▣ TWITTER - http://bit.ly/memygolftwitter ▣ FACEBOOK - http://bit.ly/meandmygolffb ▣ INSTAGRAM - http://instagram.com/meandmygolf ▣ GOOGLE+ - http://bit.ly/meandmygolf ▣ http://meandmygolf.com